microsoft/WhatTheHack/xxx-AzureRouteServer/Coach/README.md

 ### Additional Coach Prerequisites

-The coach should offer the student the afore mentioned script file at the start of the event so credits using the VPN Gateway are not consumed.
-If the student opts to do the initial setup manually, bring awareness is going to consume time.
+The coach should offer the student the afore mentioned script file at the start of the event so credits using the VPN Gateway are not consumed before the Hack.
+If the student opts to do the initial setup manually, bring awareness is going to consume time and is prone to errors.

 The script takes about 30 minutes to deploy, in the meantime, coach can proceed with a Lecture or explanation of the challenges.